From apprentice to Research Technician and onwards: Mictroy Mitchell

 The variety of things we do in the lab is good – sometimes I am in a cherry picker five metres high and sometimes I am involved with research projects that have never been done before.
 I never know what’s going to come through the door.
 I am involved in any research/commercial/student project that comes to us.
 I’ve learnt so much through the research I am involved with – sometimes the outcome of these projects may not be what the academic thought it would be, but that the data could be useful in another aspect.
 I want to become a technical specialist so I am currently working towards that goal.

-I had to do a presentation to Engineering Design students on Rapid Prototyping in 2014 and that’s when I realised that teaching makes you learn at a faster rate.
+I had to do a presentation to Engineering Design* students on Rapid Prototyping in 2014. (* Design Engineering was known as Engineering Design until the end of the 2024/25 academic year.)
+That’s when I realised that teaching makes you learn at a faster rate.
 I knew nothing about Rapid prototyping when I was first asked to take part but I picked it up really quickly… I aim to teach students at some point in my career in a classroom setting and I know I will really enjoy it.
 My job is challenging sometimes and I love the challenge.
 My friends say I make a challenge out of everything!
 If someone tells me that I can’t do something I will try and prove them wrong.

 Due to our tight schedule in the lab, we are normally under pressure to get projects completed but we normally get them completed in time.
 I am a very smiley happy person and I truly believe my work environment plays a big part in that aspect of my personality.
 It is a pleasure working here.